avalus/rulebase/README.md

 ## 🙏 Acknowledgments

-Special thanks to all contributors who make RuleBase the go-to resource for AI agent rules:
+Special thanks to all contributors who make Rulebase the go-to resource for AI agent rules:

 - All rule contributors and maintainers
-- Community members who provide feedback and ratings
+- Community members who provide feedback through reactions
-- Everyone who helps spread the word about RuleBase
+- Everyone who helps spread the word about Rulebase

 ---